Equipment - Leases, Pre-owned, R&M, Trade-in, Transfers

 - Computer, laptop, and server leases.

-- Payments through the PeopleSoft Asset Management Module towards the acquisition of equipment via lease-purchase agreements must be chargeable to a capital account if the value of the equipment meets the cost level for capitalization (currently $5000).
+- Payments through the PeopleSoft Asset Management Module towards the acquisition of equipment via lease-purchase agreements shall be chargeable to a capital account if the value of the equipment meets the cost level for capitalization (currently $5000).

 - This procedure applies to all KCTCS fund groups.